udacity/cd14706-Azure-AgenticAI-C3-Classroom/project/starter/app/README.md

 Init → ClarifyRequirements → PlanTools → ExecuteTools → Synthesize → Done
 ```

-The agent uses an 8-phase state machine for robust processing:
+The agent uses a streamlined 6-phase workflow for robust processing:
 1. **Init**: Initialize the agent and validate configuration
 2. **ClarifyRequirements**: Extract requirements from user input
 3. **PlanTools**: Determine which tools to execute
 4. **ExecuteTools**: Run the selected tools in parallel
 5. **Synthesize**: Combine results into a comprehensive travel plan
 6. **Done**: Complete the process and return results

+**Note**: The `AgentState` class supports additional phases (AnalyzeResults, ResolveIssues, ProduceStructuredOutput) for more complex workflows, but the current implementation uses a simplified flow optimized for travel planning.

 ## 🚀 Quick Start